The best headset for racing will no doubt capture the essence of what it's like to race in real life through fully immersive audio and sound quality.

 Is a bigger driver size better for a headset?

-The size of a headset's driver refers to the size of the diaphragm, the component which vibrates to produce sound.
+The size of a headset's driver refers to the size of the diaphragm, the component that vibrates to produce sound.

 In general, larger drivers produce stronger sound waves, particularly in the bass, but this doesn't mean they sound better as it's just one factor among many that influence sound quality.